kermitt2/grobid/doc/Grobid-batch.md

 The available batch commands are listed bellow.
 For those commands, at least `-Xmx1G` is used to set the JVM memory to avoid *OutOfMemoryException* given the current size of the Grobid models and the crazyness of some PDF.
 For complete fulltext processing, which involve all the GROBID models, `-Xmx4G` is recommended (although allocating less memory is usually fine).

+The so called "GROBID home" in GROBID is the path to `grobid-home` (by default `grobid/grobid-home`).
+Pay attention that it is not the installation path to the full grobid project (e.g. to `grobid/`).
+In the following batch command lines, the GROBID home path can be specified with parameters `-gH` (default is `grobid/grobid-home`).

 ### processHeader
 'processHeader' batch command will extract, structure and normalise in TEI the header of pdf files.
 The output is a TEI file corresponding to the structured article header.
 The needed parameters for that command are: